Dublin bus tour; http://www.dublinbus.ie/sightseeing

 Dublin tourism; www.visitdublin.com

-Less that an hour from Dublin, we host the best flat racing in the country from March to July including Four Classic Races featuring the Boylesports Irish 1000 and 2000 Guineas, Darley Irish Oaks and Dubai Duty Free Irish Derby.
+Less than an hour from Dublin, we host the best flat racing in the country from March to July including Four Classic Races featuring the Boylesports Irish 1000 and 2000 Guineas, Darley Irish Oaks and Dubai Duty-Free Irish Derby.